Designing a Solar Power Regulator PCB: A Beginner-Friendly Project

 How the LT3652 Works

-- The LT3652 receives DC power from the solar panels, converts it into high-frequency AC, and then reconverts it into the appropriate DC voltage and current required by the battery being charged.
+- The LT3652 converts DC power from solar panels into high-frequency AC and then back to the required DC voltage for the battery.

-- The converter can be configured to stop charging automatically when the current drops below 1/10 of the programmed value, protecting both the battery and the panel.
+- It automatically stops charging when the current drops below a certain threshold, protecting the battery and panel.

 Schematic Diagram